-"Nothing will change anyway, everything is already defined by family law," said Iva Spoljar Saric, who supports marriage between a man and a woman.
+"Nothing will change anyway.
+Everything is already defined by family law," said Iva Spoljar Saric who is married with children.

-"I personally think that traditional marriage is in jeopardy from homosexuals," she added.
+"I personally think that traditional marriage is not in jeopardy from homosexuals," she added.

 'Yes' vote likely

-The latest survey showed that 68 percent of Croatians on Sunday would vote 'yes' compared to 27 percent against.
+The latest survey showed that 68 percent of Croatians on Sunday would vote "yes" compared with 27 percent against.

 Attitudes towards gay rights have slowly been improving since Croatia's first Gay Pride parade was held in Zagreb in 2002, when dozens of participants were beaten up by extremists.